JustinZ26/HearChat/README.md

 ## Future's Work

-1. **More command:** add more voice activated command to call or video call a person, check their user profile, etc
+1. **More command:** add more voice activated command to call or video call a person, check their user profile, and many more
-2. **Add TTS and ASR Model:** currently we still depend on the avaiable web model which might not be avaiable in all browser or devices, by implementing our own model we can make the app more stable and usable by all users
+2. **Add TTS and ASR Model:** currently we still depend on the available web model which might not be available in all browser or devices, by implementing our own model we can make the app more stable and usable by all users and devices
-3. **Other media:** upgrade our app so it can support attachment like picture, video, voice message, and other files
+3. **Other media:** upgrade our app so it can support attachment like picture, video, voice message, and other files such as .pdf and .doc